espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Firecracker Fulu.md

 * * *

 The fulu explodes and showers the area with bright sparks.
-The creature struck takes an additional 1d4 sonic damage and must succeed at a DC 15 fortitude save or be [[Dazzled]] for 1 round (or dazzled for 1 minute on a critical failure).
+The creature struck takes an additional 1d4 sonic damage and must succeed at a DC 15 fortitude save or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] for 1 round (or dazzled for 1 minute on a critical failure).